-Heidelberg Project throws party to mark move from their Midtown offices
+Heidelberg Project party marks move from Midtown office

 Detroit’s Heidelberg Project has had its headquarters and a gallery in Midtown for the past eight years, but in a reflection of soaring real-estate values, must now vacate the premises.

 The offices will move to the Heidelberg Project itself on the city’s east side.

 Taking adversity with good spirit, however, the project will throw a three-day party and alley exhibition called “Steppin’ Out” this Friday, Saturday and Sunday.

 The event will feature a meet-and-greet with Heidelberg founder Tyree Guyton, a tour of his studio, and on Saturday at least, music from a “special guest” DJ.

 The party will take place in the shadow of Guyton’s installation of large shoe paintings on a neighboring building called “Giant Steps.”

 In a release, Guyton said, “My hope is that the Midtown community will embrace and support our next step by purchasing one of the shoes.”